jmenglund/pandas-charm/README.rst

     3  A  A  A
     4  A  A  A

-As seen above, characters are stored as rows and sequences as columns in the DataFrame.
-If you instead want the rows to hold sequences, it is easy to transpose the matrix in pandas:
+By default, characters are stored as rows and sequences as columns in the DataFrame.
+If you want the rows to hold sequences instead, just transpose the matrix in pandas:

 .. code-block:: pycon